 Peru’s rainy season starts in November and ends towards March.
 For much-needed maintenance (and because of bad weather) the Inca Trail is closed throughout February.
-May to October are the best month to hike the Inca Trail, although June, July, and August are a bit colder.
+May to October are the best months to hike the Inca Trail, although June, July, and August are a bit colder.
 Especially when going up into the clouds, it can get below 5°C (40°F).
-Also, it’s the holiday season, for most people around the world, so September or October maybe even better for your visit.
+Also, it’s the holiday season, for most people around the world, so September or October may be even better for your visit.

 You shouldn’t forget to think about the local holidays as well.
 The most important dates to consider are:

 - Independence Day at the end of July

 - Eastern and Christmas as a lot of people in Peru are Christian